hankhank10/loglink-docs/docs/self-deploy.md

 ### Deploy

 Once you are happy your server is functioning as intended you can deploy it to a production server.

-You can do this by following the [Flask deployment guide](https://flask.palletsprojects.com/en/1.1.x/deploying/).
+A really good guide to doing this is at [this tutorial in DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04) although the same method will work regardless of where you are deploying it.

+As mentioned above, Telegram won't work without a SSL certificate so make sure you also follow the certbot instructions in the tutorial.

+Finally, before you deploy do remember to switch `debug=False` in your app.py file.

 ## Setting up the plugin